selimnahimi/gmod-footstep-wizard/README.md

 - Easy to toggle with a convar

 ## Planned features:

-- Different modes (for example, Opposing Force has different footstep sounds)
+## Planned features:
+- Modularity
+- GUI footstep selection